IVF treatment in Australia

 Our international program provides you with access to our expertise and care, while minimising the time and travel involved.
 We offer phone consultations wherever possible, and work with your local physician to support you in your home country.

 Our Public Liaison Coordinator will recommend a fertility specialist and outline the likely costs of your treatment.
 If you are happy to take the next step, we will arrange a telephone consultation with the fertility specialist of your choice.
 The cost of a telephone consultation with a fertility specialist is $AUD250, paid by credit card at the time of your consultation.

-Please note if you would like to access our sperm donor program you will be required to come to Sydney for a face to face consultation with a specialist in order to be added to the sperm donor wait list.
+Please note if you would like to access our sperm donor programme you will be required to come to Sydney for a face to face consultation with a specialist in order to be added to the sperm donor wait list.

 Step 2.
 Phone consultation with an IVFAustralia Fertility Specialist